Tiny Rowland: Lonrho

 In 1948, Rowland moved to Southern Rhodesia, where he subsequently managed a tobacco farm at Eiffel Flats, Mashonaland West province.
 From 1952 to 1963, he lived with Irene Smith, the wife of a business partner.

 Rowland was recruited to the London and Rhodesian Mining and Land Company, later Lonrho, as chief executive in 1962.
 Under his leadership, the firm expanded beyond mining and became a conglomerate, dealing in newspapers, hotels, distribution, textiles and many other lines of business.

 During 1973, Rowland's position was the subject of a High Court case in which eight Lonrho directors sought Rowland's dismissal, due to both his temperament and to claims he had concealed financial information from the board.
 Rowland failed in his legal attempt to block the move but was subsequently backed by shareholders and retained his position.
 British Prime Minister Edward Heath, referring to the case, criticised the company in the House of Commons and described events there as "the unpleasant and unacceptable face of capitalism".

 In 1983, Rowland took over The Observer newspaper and became its chairman.
 He also campaigned to gain control of Harrods department store in Knightsbridge, but he was defeated by Mohamed Al-Fayed.
 Rowland described his relationship with the Fayed family in his book A Hero from Zero.
 He started with the following words:

 In Spring 1985, the three Fayed brothers acquired House of Fraser.
 They did so despite detailed allegations by Lonrho as to their unsavoury character and the fabrications as to their origins and wealth which they had invented to present themselves in a falsely favourable light.

 The rest of the book set out to justify these statements.

 A December 1993 Financial Times article revealed that Hemar Enterprises, makers of documentary film The Maltese Double Cross – Lockerbie, was owned by Metropole Hotels, controlled by Rowland.
 The film stated that Libya had no responsibility for the bombing of Pan Am Flight 103.
 Shortly after the indictment of Libya in the Pan Am Flight 103 incident, Rowland sold a percentage of his interests to the Libyan Arab Foreign Investment Company (Lafico), controlled by the government of Libya.
 For this reason, Susan and Daniel Cohen, parents of Pan Am Flight 103 victim Theodora Cohen, claimed that Libya had backed the film.

 In a boardroom coup engineered by German tycoon Dieter Bock in October 1993, Rowland was forced to step down as chairman of Lonrho.
 He was succeeded by former diplomat Sir John Leahy.
 In March 1995, he was dismissed by the board.
 The Cohens' conjecture regarding Rowland's association with Muammar al-Gaddafi, the leader of Libya, and the film The Maltese Double Cross – Lockerbie contributed to the decision to dismiss Rowland.

 In 1996, President Nelson Mandela awarded Rowland the Order of Good Hope, the highest South African honour.
-Rowland died from cancer in London on 25 July 1998.